 What is it, Philosemitism?

-There have been several diverse, sometimes even contradictory and negative definitions of “Philosemitism”.
-Among our accepted sources are several encyclopedic definitions and Wikipedia’s simple and sober one.
+Literally, ‘philosemitism’ would mean ‘liking (loving?) the Jews’.
+But there have been several diverse, sometimes even contradictory and pejorative definitions of “Philosemitism”.
+Our own philosemitism concept is restricted to well-meaning or positive approach.
+Among our accepted sources are several encyclopedic definitions, and Wikipedia’s clear and sober definition is one of our favorites.

-But we cultivate and use consequently our own redefined interpretation, we call sometimes ‘co-existential philosemitism’ too, stating that:
+At the end, we do cultivate and consequently use our own redefined interpretation, called also ‘new philosemitism’ or ‘co-existential philosemitism’, stating that:

-all aspects of good coexistence, mutual respect and interest, open communication and useful cooperation
+all aspects of good coexistence, mutual respect and special interest, open communication and useful cooperation

 between non-Jews and Jews – past, present, future –